AndrewBennet/ReadingListWebsite/index.md

 * Order the books in your To Read section, to help plan your next book
 * Create custom lists to organise your books
 * Record your current page number of the books you're reading
-* Add notes to each book to keep track of your thoughts, quotes, etc.
+* Add your own rating and notes to each book
+* Dark mode themes: easy on the eyes at night-time.

 ## Free & Open
 * Export and import all your data
 * No online account or signup needed
 * All data is private and stored only on-device
 * Fully [open source](https://github.com/AndrewBennet/readinglist)

 <br />
 By [Andrew Bennet](https://andrewbennet.com) ([GitHub](https://github.com/AndrewBennet), [Twitter](https://twitter.com/AndrewBennet))